phabshyVT/MachineLearningProject-CryptoFraudModel-/README_LogisticRegression.md

    ```

 3. The script will:
-   - Load and preprocess the data
+   - Load and preprocess the data from the `data/` folder
    - Train the logistic regression model
    - Evaluate performance metrics
-   - Generate and save all visualizations
+   - Generate and save all visualizations to the `images/` folder

 ## Key Features